List of Deadliest Warrior episodes: Episode 22: Navy SEALs vs. Israeli Commandos

+Season 3

 Shortly after the season 2 finale, season 3 was announced on Spike.com, followed shortly after by a live Aftermath featuring new host Richard "Mack" Machowicz answering fan questions.
 On October 13 the show announced the start of production for the season.
 Over the course of several weeks, Spike revealed the Season 3 match ups.
 The battle simulator (created by host Robert Daly, who replaced Max Geiger) now simulates 5,000 battles as opposed to the previous 1,000.
 The new format (except for Vampires vs. Zombies) is a squad on squad battle of 5 vs. 5 (reserved only for modern matches in past seasons).
 An average of 100 different X-factors are now factored into each simulation, each being rated on a scale from 1 to 100 (though only a few are mentioned).
 Season 3 premiered on July 20, 2011 at 10 pm ET.
 This is the only season with no spear, punching weapon, sling, non-lethal weapon, submachine gun, flamethrower, AK-47, RPG-7, landmine, and shotgun.